pkcarlos/jedi_gestures/README.md

 3. Run the game file: `ruby main_game.rb`

 ## How to Play
-- Upon starting the game, follow the on-screen prompts to choose your opponent and begin the duel.
+- Once you start the game, follow the on-screen prompts to choose your opponent and begin the duel.
 - Select your move based on your strategy and the opponent's actions.
 - Defeat your opponent to advance to the next round.
 - First player to win 3 rounds, wins the game!